DaDu-Corki: Algorithm-Architecture Co-Design for Embodied AI-powered Robotic Manipulation: Corki Algorithm Framework

 We think the fundamental design principle of current embodied AI algorithms is to better supervise the output of every frame.
 However, the frame-by-frame supervision violates the philosophy of the robotic system.
 We thus introduce to predict trajectory instead, describe the corresponding training modifications, and further improve our design through an adaptive trajectory length decision during runtime.

 \paragraph{Trajectory Prediction.} We predict the continuous trajectory of the nearest future instead of discrete actions.
 We use a cubic function to fit the motion trajectory of robotic arms.
 For all the seven variables we need to predict, we output a trajectory for each one of the first six variables ($r_{x}(t),r_{y}(t),r_{z}(t),r_{\alpha}(t) ,r_{\beta}(t),r_{\gamma}(t)$), the gripper $g$ is still a binary value.
-Using $r_{x}(t)$ as an example, the model output will be shown as \Equ{eq:episode}, $t$ is time.
+Using $r_{x}(t)$ as an example, the model output will be shown as Equ.~\ref{eq:episode}, where $t$ represents time.

+We employ the cubic function as the trajectory function for two key reasons.
+First, in robot trajectory planning, the cubic function inherently captures changes in velocity and acceleration since the derivative and second derivative of the cubic function are continuous, effectively modelling the dynamics of real-world motion.
+Second, they help mitigate overfitting and enhance robustness to noise.

 \paragraph{Loss Design.} After we change the model output, there are two ways of designing loss.
-The first one is directly supervising $a,b,c,d$.
+The first one directly supervises $a,b,c,d$.
 The second one is to supervise the trajectory with the ground truth.
 We go for the second one for two reasons.
-The first reason is that usually, no dataset provides the $a,b,c,d$ ground truth, which means we need to extract it from the trajectory ground truth first, which accumulates errors.
-Second, these parameters vary significantly and are not conducive to the learning of the neural network.
+The first reason is that almost no dataset provides the $a,b,c,d$ ground truth, so we need to extract it from the trajectory ground truth first, accumulating errors.
+Second, these parameters vary significantly and are not conducive to the neural network's learning process.

 Using variable $r_{x}(t)$ as an example.
-We supervise the trajectory action $T_x$ in the training set and our predicted trajectory $r_x$ using the MSE shown in \Equ{eq:loss_x}.
+We supervise the trajectory action $T_x$ in the training set and our predicted trajectory $r_x$ using the MSE shown in Equ.~\ref{eq:loss_x}.
 Then, we update our trajectory parameters through backpropagation.
 In this way, we no longer need to get discrete actions with 30 Hz first and can directly monitor the trajectory to obtain a more capable model.

 Because of our design, the robotic control and vision inputs are decomposed, leading to less information captured by the robots.
 To mimic this process during training, we intentionally insert fewer images.
-As shown in \Fig{fig:lstm2}, vision-language tokens from $t=2$ to $t=4$ are shed by a mask embedding, similar to existing works such as BERT~\cite{devlin2019bert}.
+As shown in Fig.~\ref{fig:lstm2}, vision-language tokens from $t=2$ to $t=4$ are shed by a mask embedding, similar to existing works such as BERT~\cite{kenton2019bert}.